 b.
 To ensure the date borrowed value is less than or equal to the date returned value we construct a validation rule that involves two fields.
 MS Access will not let you enter this rule at the field level; instead, such a rule must be specified at the table level.
-To enter a table level rule you must click in a small square just below the table name and choose properties:
+To enter a table level rule, you can click Design and then Property Sheet as indicated in figure 2.9a.

-Figure 2.9 Table level properties
+Figure 2.9a Table level properties